 Publisher: Tyndale House, 2014

 Why I Love It: This book was my favorite children's book in 2015.
 It served well as reading material for family worship for weeks!
 In many ways, it's a systematic theology book for little ones.
-It's a 10 chapter, 188 paged book.
-Each part comes with various sections that addresses topics including: what is the Bible, creation, who God is, the problem of sin, why Christ came, how the Holy Spirit helps us, why we go to church, and when Jesus comes back.
+It's a 10 chapter, 188 paged book that addresses topics including: what is the Bible, creation, who God is, the problem of sin, why Christ came, how the Holy Spirit helps us, why we go to church, and when Jesus comes back.
 These big ideas are explained in a child-friendly style.
-The book is beautifully illustrated and captures well the Revelation 7:9-17 vision of a diverse church.
+The book is beautifully illustrated and reflects Revelation 7:9's vision of a diverse church.
 What a treasure for family devotions!